 Thanksgiving is my favorite holiday.
 It’s complete with good food and good bad food (meaning, some is nutritious, some is downright bad for us, but I love it).
 It’s without the pressures that we’ve come to know around celebrating Christmas.
 I twinge a bit when I hear myself pronounce that Thanksgiving wins over Christmas.
 Under my breath I give Jesus a quick apology, and pray he understands where I’m coming from.
 In the same breath I can say that Jesus’ birth is my favorite birthday, so I hope that makes up for my sentiments about Christmas.

 Our family has had a tradition of not listening to Christmas music until the day after Thanksgiving.
 Many of you would agree with us that commercialism introduces Christmas sooner than we’d like.
 Christmas begins in some stores in October, before we’ve gotten to experience Halloween.
 But yesterday, each of us confessed that this year we couldn’t help but listen to Christmas music before our traditional hold out of the day after Thanksgiving.
 Each year I buy one Christmas CD.
 This year it’s Idina Menzel.
 I was obsessed with her voice as Elphaba in Wicked.
-Today I’m going to break tradition again, and open up her CD, one day before we normally begin listening to Christmas music.
+Today I’m going to break tradition again, and open up her CD.
 I’ll let you know what we think, but I anticipate walking around all season long pretending I’m Idina Menzel.
 I’ve also been known to impersonate Kristin Chenowith who played Gahlenda.

 The three of us together just felt different and good.
 Something is happening to Bridgette at school.
 She’s not just learning about math and science.
 It makes me wonder if we shouldn’t all start backwards.
 Send them to college first, bring them home, and see how things pan out over the years.
 Experiencing the world on our own opens our eyes to the gifts we receive from others.
 It’s nice being on the receiving end of that.

 I received a rejection email from a journalism company last week.
 I read the email briefly, had a moment of disappointment, later revisited it for a moment to determine how I wanted to proceed, and ultimately decided to move on without any follow up with them, or even the essay I had submitted.
-My time is precious and one thing I’ve discovered is that there are many opportunities to explore.
-That writing job was one opportunity.
-I’m not going to linger over it when there are many more to pursue.
+Time is precious and one thing I’ve discovered is that there are many opportunities to explore.
+There’s no point in lingering over that one and missing out on others.

 I’m grateful for two pairs of pants that I had tailored.
 They are probably about eight years old.
 They were bell bottomed but I decided to take them to the tailor, and for $25 each, they’re a new trendy pair of cords, and I love them.